Your health, safety and well-being are our top priorities.

 Here at The Mental Health Center, we want everyone to know that we are open and ready to help you in any way we can.
 The way we deliver services may have changed a bit but regardless, we are here for you.
 Should you need to make an in-person visit, we have implemented many guidelines regarding the cleanliness of our buildings and making sure our staff take precautions with hand washing, sanitizing and wearing protective face masks to make sure you are safe.

-When you enter one of our buildings you will be greeted by a Medical Assistant who will ask you some clearing questions and record your temperature.
+For in-person appointments, you will be asked some clearing questions and your temperature will be recorded.
 Remember, if you are feeing ill, or have been exposed to COVID-19, you should not come in for an appointment, but should call your doctor for instructions.

 Protective masks are required upon entering the building and expected to be worn until you leave.
 You will find hand sanitizer is available.
 We ask that everyone practice social distancing by keeping a six foot distance from others at all times.